glotchalotch/Funkin-duet/MPLUS-README.txt

     After finishing this add the saved file to the folder and overwrite.
   Custom Characters:
     Go to assets/images/custom_chars
-    Drag in the mod png and xml (if no xml grab the base game one) Rename them to the name of the character (should be lowercase) If there are custom icons:
+    Make a new folder for your character with the name of the character in lowercase-dashed-format Drag in the mod png and xml (if no xml grab the base game one) Rename them to char.png and char.xml respectively If there are custom icons:
       Add the iconGrid.png
-      Rename to (character name)_icons.png
+      Rename to icons.png
-    Open custom_chars.json
+    Open custom_chars.jsonc in the custom_chars directory
     Add a new property:
       "(character name)": {
         "like": "(character this is based on)",